-Four dogs we have bred have worked or are currently working as Assistance Dogs with Dogs for Good (formerly Dogs for the Disabled) and five further dogs, including Daisy, Gemma and Florence, have qualified as Therapy Dogs.
+Four dogs we have bred have worked as Assistance Dogs with Dogs for Good (formerly Dogs for the Disabled) and five further dogs, including Daisy, Gemma and Florence, have qualified as Therapy Dogs.
 We train our own dogs for the Kennel Club Good Citizen awards.
 Elsa (Daisy's mother), Daisy, Florence and Gemma have all attained the Gold Award.

 Getting to know you